sdhzhs/PolyhedronBoolean/README.md

 The concepts of Nef_Polyhedron are very suitable for the target of doing three-dimensional Boolean operations between two polyhedra.
 The Nef_Polyhedron can be considered as mathematical extension of commonly used 3D geometric concepts - polyhedron.
 It can treat many corner and degenerated scenarios when doing 3D Boolean operations.
 The data structure of Nef_Polyhedron includes sets of half-faces, half-edges and vertices, please refer to the documentation of CGAL for detail of organization of these half-kind geometric elements.
 CGAL provides sufficient iterators to traverse these geometric elements without the knowledge of internal data structure in Nef_Polyhedron.

-There are supplementary data structures in this repository which represent surface mesh to build the polyhedra (inputs) or extract faces/vertices lists (outputs).
+There are supplementary data structures in this repository which represent surface mesh to build the polyhedra (inputs) or lists to extract faces/vertices (outputs).
 Only the C++ STL containers instantiated by 3D double-precision points or CGAL internal points are used to represent the additional data structures so that they are easy to be understood for a C++ developer.

 Algorithm